Welcome to our Read & Publish initiative

 We are keen to support you in informing researchers at your institution about the agreement and the “read” and “publish” benefits that it offers them.

 Marketing materials to support your internal communication

-A range of posters, fliers and social media graphics are available as part of our librarian toolkit to help you with internal communications.
+A range of posters, flyers and social media graphics are available as part of our librarian toolkit to help you with internal communications.
 Please contact us if you would like us to prepare customised versions for you, including your institution name and logo.